Skipped64-inf/katacoda-scenarios/influxDB-first-steps/step1.md

 Telegraf needs a configuration file to match the influxdb credentials specified during installation.
 To make this scenario a little simpler i've already provided that configuration file.
 Let's take a look:
 `cat telegraf.conf`{{execute}}

+Token, organization and bucket need to be set as configured in the influxdb container.

+`docker run -d --name=telegraf -v /mytelegrafconfigsdir/telegraf.conf:/var/lib/influxdb --net=influxdb-telegraf-net telegraf`{{execute}}

+Finally, we can run the telegraf container.

 ## 3. Checking the installation